(Book 1: Lights, Captura, Action)

 Ravi heard some movement and turned to see Madhu try to get up.
-An agent behind her immediately caught her by the shoulder and forced her back down.
-With the other hand, he pulled out a gun and pointed it at the back of her head.
+An agent behind her immediately caught her by the shoulder, forcing her back down.
+With the other hand, he pulled out a gun and pressed it against the back of her head.

 ‘Don’t move!’ he ordered.